A Texas Veterans Loan or Department of Veteran Affairs Mortgage has several benefits compared to conventional financing. These benefits include:

-- 100% financing: no down payment or monthly mortgage insurance (PMI) payments.
+- 100% financing: no down payment or monthly mortgage insurance

-- Competitive interest rates comparable or lower than conventional programs with 20% down payment requirements.
+- Competitive interest rates comparable or lower than conventional programs

-- VA Streamline Refinance (IRRRL) allows you to refinance to a lower rate without having to re-qualify.
+- VA Streamline Refinance (IRRRL) allows you to refinance to a lower rate without having to re-qualify

-Other differences include:
+Key differences include:

 - A ½ percentage point discount on the Texas Vet loan for Veterans with a disability rating of 30% or greater.